-Appendix Seven
+Appendix octon

-Improve post implementation monitoring of impact Departments to carry out post implementation monitoring and Improvement and Scrutiny 2021 I & S review of how agreed proposals
+Improve post implementation Departments to carry out post Improvement and 2021 I & S review of how

+monitoring of impact implementation monitoring and Scrutiny agreed proposals

-use to feed into future decisions implemented and monitored.
+use to feed into future decisions implemented and

+monitored.

 Development of post Policy and

 implementation customer Research/

 surveys/ consultation.
 Departments

-Continue to identify opportunities to improve customer and service user data to aid future analysis.
-Continue to develop customer segmentation, service user, and customer satisfaction and performance data.
-Review equality monitoring in light of changes to national monitoring introduced in the 2021 Census, to better enable comparison between demographic and customer data to take place.
-Departments Policy & Research Human Resources 2022 Evidence of improved data and understanding of impact and ability to complete cumulative impact analysis/ monitoring.
+Continue to identify Continue to develop customer Departments 2022 Evidence of improved

+opportunities to improve segmentation, service user, and Policy & Research data and understanding

+customer and service user customer satisfaction and Human Resources of impact and ability to

+data to aid future analysis. performance data. complete cumulative

+impact analysis/

+Review equality monitoring in monitoring.

+light of changes to national

+monitoring introduced in the

+2021 Census, to better enable

+comparison between

+demographic and customer data

+to take place.

 Stage 10.
-Monitoring and review/ mainstreaming into business plans on
+Monitoring and review/ mainstreaming into business plans

-Please indicate whether any of your objectives have been added to service or business plans and your arrangements for monitoring and reviewing progress/ future impact?
+Please indicate whether any of your objectives have been added to service or business plans and your arrangements for monitoring and reviewing progress/future impact?